 That was several years ago and it was certainly the genesis for my latest book, The Password Book, now available on Amazon.
 Another incident, was more recent, when I was in Tulsa, visiting my parents, and I noticed that my mom was getting call after call on her mobile phone, and these were the scams going the rounds of the Internet, such as the IRS scam in which you are threatened that you must pay taxes immediately, and what is so ridiculous in this scam, is that the scammers want you to go to Target and get Target gift cards.
 (As if the IRS would like to be paid in Target gift cards!
 Come on!)
 Another such scam is the scam in which Microsoft or Apple technical support purportedly calls you to warn you that you have been hacked.
 And, third, even more ethically challenged is the scam in which one of your grandchildren is allegedly about to go to jail and needs to have bail money wired to his friend, somewhere usually in a foreign country.

 Thus, while my professional life is largely around being a San Francisco consultant for SEO or social media, my personal life became intertwined with the travails of my parents who were constantly attacked by scammers and thieves on the Internet.
 It is so sad that this is what our society has come to: people spend their whole lives trying to figure out better ways to scam innocent people out of their life savings.
-For this reason, I sat down at my computer, and wrote a small, but I hope important and useful book, about how the average citizen can improve his or her Internet security, ranging from better passwords, to an understanding of how scams work, to an audit of their email or banking passwords to beef up their security.
+For this reason, I sat down at my computer, and, with the top cybersecurity facts in my mind, wrote a small, but I hope important and useful book, about how the average citizen can improve his or her Internet security, ranging from better passwords, to an understanding of how scams work, to an audit of their email or banking passwords to beef up their security.
 Two-step verification, of course, is central to easy steps to improve password security.

 I hope you enjoy the book!
 (If you’d like a free review copy, please contact me).